AxonFramework/AxonFramework/axon-5/reactive-native.md

 The only common denominator is:
 - Asynchronous stream of data going through, open which you can attach operators

+## Personas playing with our API

+1. Procedural-minded people (Procedural Peter) -> don't like Publishers!
+2. Whatever-minded people -> sure, make it async, I don't care.
+3. Full-reactive-minded people (Async Angela) -> Publishers all the way!

+The API we define should follow the implementation guidelines, helping all three.

 # Concrete(ish) idea to provide both

 ## One-interface-approach